 About

-Intended Immigration is a musical project known for its ability to cross borders, decades and genres while blending modern electronica with influences from across the world.
+Intended Immigration is a musical project known for its ability to cross borders, decades and genres, encompassing styles such as world electro lounge and electro swing.

-Thomas is also an accomplished saxophonist and highlights of his performance career include live shows and/or recordings with Joss Stone, Jessica Simpson, Willie Nelson, The Tempations and many more.
+Thomas is also an accomplished saxophonist and has played with Joss Stone, Jessica Simpson, Willie Nelson, The Temptations and many more.
 Fun fact: Thomas happened to be in the band that Stevie Wonder hired for his daughter’s wedding and got to play “Aren’t They Lovely” [sic] with the man himself.

 Thomas honed his majors and minors at the American School of Modern Music in Paris and the Berklee College of Music in Boston, studied law at the University of Zurich, Switzerland and received a Certificate in Intellectual Property Law from New York University.